shereenfahrai/car-rental-app/README.md

 - MapKit: Displays car locations on a map, allowing users to visually browse options.

-- Core Location: Dynamically tracks and updates the user’s location.
+- Core Location: Captures the user’s location when listing their car for rent.

 - Photos API: Allows users to upload photos of their cars directly from their device.